Roxie-32/laravel-notifications/README.md

 ## Conclusion

 In this article,  you have gained an in-depth knowledge of Laravel Notifications.
 It is a broad concept, but this can be a great practical guide.
 Check out the [official Laravel documentation](https://laravel.com/docs/9.x/notifications) to learn more about [Laravel Notifications.](https://laravel.com/docs/9.x/notifications) It provides various flexible options, and you can customize these channels to tailor your application needs or [create your drivers to deliver notifications via other channels](https://laravel.com/docs/9.x/notifications#custom-channels).
 The code for this project is open-source and available [on GitHub](https://github.com/Roxie-32/laravel-notifications.git).

+I am open to questions, contributions, and conversations on better ways to implement notifications, so please comment on the repository or DM me [@twitter](https://twitter.com/OlasupoFunke).

+Thanks for reading🤝.